 In a system including a cascaded optical amplifier chain, ASE noise accumulates from the contribution of each optical amplifier.
 The optical signal-to-noise ratio (OSNR) decreases after having passed through each optical amplifier.
 Thus, OSNR is a useful parameter for monitoring and characterizing optical amplifier performance.
-Figure 7-3 depicts a multichannel system we use as a benchmark (N span, N-1 line amplifiers).
+Figure 10 depicts a multichannel system that is used as a benchmark (N span, N-1 line amplifiers).

-Figure 7-3 - Representation of optical line system interfaces (a multichannel N-span system)
+Figure 10 - Representation of optical line system interfaces (a multichannel N-span system)

-It does exist two different ways for OSNR calculation:
+Two different ways for OSNR calculation exist:

-- i) simple noise accumulation with constant signal power; or - ii) noise accumulation with total output power constant.
+- i) simple noise accumulation with constant signal power; and - ii) noise accumulation with total output power constant.

-Even if the most realistic assumption is item ii), the formula obtained with the hypothesis i) is a good approximation of ii) and is widely used.
+Even if the most realistic assumption is ii), the formula obtained with hypothesis i) is a good approximation of ii), and is widely used.

-In this clause, we will develop item i): signal power is kept unchanged.
+This clause will develop method i), where signal power is kept unchanged.

-For the system shown in Figure 7-3, the following main assumptions are made:
+For the system shown in Figure 10, the following main assumptions are made: